-The foundation has been built and our First grade students are ready to demonstrate their skills and knowledge in reading, writing and arithmetic.
+The foundation has been built and our First Grade students are ready to demonstrate their skills and knowledge in reading, writing and arithmetic.
 Risk taking begins at this young age as students dive headfirst into challenging texts, begin writing clever stories, conduct developmentally appropriate research, and practice public speaking.
-Whether giving a speech dressed as a community helper or being a docent at the First Grade Biome Museum, over and over again, the words “I can do it!” can be heard and confidence can be seen growing in each child.
+Whether giving a speech as a community helper or being a docent at the First Grade Biome Museum, over and over again, the words “I can do it!” can be heard and confidence can be seen growing in each child.

 A Double Dip of Academic Support

 While each student at PS has a dedicated master teacher providing support and extension throughout the day, teachers also have access to a team of specialists trained in a diverse array of pedagogies who support and enrich instruction as needed.
 The Center for Teaching and Learning (CTL) assist with assessments, monitor the development of foundational literacy and math skills, and join with the classroom teachers to further support academic development and foster critical and creative thinking.
 We lovingly call this extra bonus opportunity the Double Dip!

 Kids Need to Move!